hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/10_community.md

 #### How It Works
 Have students in groups of 3 or 4 (can do 2 if needed, but not 1 or > 4).
-Have sheets printed with 1-100 placed in seemingly random order (see link)
+Have sheets printed with 1-100 placed in seemingly random order (see link) Students each need writing utensil, preferably light marker color that is different from their tablemates.

 Go over student instructions & have students confirm order amongst themselves (who is 1, 2, etc?)
+Set papers face down on table, giving groups of 4 the 4-person paper & the groups of 3 the 3-person paper (clip to clipboard so students can't see through paper)

 >**Student instructions**
 >You & your table will get a sheet that has the numbers 1-100 on it, but the numbers are not in order.